bucardo/bucardo_org/Bucardo/pgbench_example.md

 Install Bucardo
 ---------------

 The first step is to install Bucardo.
-Detailed instructions can be found on the [installation page](/Bucardo/installation/), but the quick steps are:
+Detailed instructions can be found on the [installation page](/Bucardo/installation/).

-### Install Perl modules

-Bucardo requires the following Perl modules to be installed:

--   DBD::Pg
--   DBIx::Safe

-### Download and unpack Bucardo

-The latest version of Bucardo can be found at [the download page](/Bucardo/#obtaining-bucardo).
-Alternatively, you can pull the development version from git by doing:

-    git clone git://github.com/bucardo/bucardo.git

-Either way, you should end up in a bucardo directory, and ready for the next step.

-### make and install

-Run the following commands:

-    perl Makefile.PL
-    make

-The following step is optional but recommended:

-    make test

-Finally, install as a user with appropriate rights.
-One way to do this is:

-    sudo make install

-You should now have a global [bucardo](/Bucardo/cli/) file available.
+Once you installed, you should now have a global [bucardo](/Bucardo/cli/) command available.
 Test that you can run it and that you are using the correct version:

     bucardo --version